 Starting a business in Colombia

-Colombia instituted a series of policy reforms back in 2013 that would reduce bureaucratic hurdles for those who wish to start a business in the country (click here to learn more about changes made in the last decade to promote business in Colombia).
+Colombia instituted a series of policy reforms back in 2013 that would reduce bureaucratic hurdles for those who wish to start a business in the country.
 It is now an attractive destination for those who want to get started in their entrepreneurial endeavors.
 Here’s a list of the things you’ll need to do to get the ball rolling on a new business in Colombia:

 - Register with the Chamber of Commerce and get a pre-taxpayer ID.